 - Complicated hospital stay with subsequent loss of functional independence

-- Pharmacy staff is available to review medicines, give input to the team about treatment and answer questions patients may have about medications.
-Patients should bring their medications in the original bottles
+- Pharmacist oversite to review medications, give input to the team about treatment and answer questions patients may have about medications.
+Patients should bring their medications in the original bottles.

-- The patient may bring their own pajamas, robe and slippers or GMHC can provide if requested.
-If part of the patient’s therapy plan is to practice dressing it may be helpful to have the patient’s own clothing
+- Personalized rehabilitation and care.
+The patient may bring their own pajamas, robe and slippers or GMHC can provide if requested.
+If part of the patient’s therapy plan is to practice dressing it may be helpful to have their own clothing.

 Activity Coordinator: All Skilled Care patients are visited by an Activity Coordinator who will determine their interests and help to keep them engaged and active during their stay at the hospital.

-Social Services: A Social Worker visits the patients weekly to identify the social and emotional needs of the patient.
-The social worker works with the patient, their family, and the GMHC staff to coordinate the needs of the patient.
+Social Services: A social worker visits the patients frequently to identify the social and emotional needs of each patient.
+The social worker collaborates with the patient, their family and the GMHC staff to coordinate the needs of the patient.

 Transition of Care Planning:

-GMHC staff will work closely with patients and families to determine the needs the patient may have after discharge.
-We can help with making arrangements for services such as living arrangements, home medical equipment, home health care, and other outpatient services.
-Our multidisciplinary team, lead by a physician and including our social worker, care coordinator, physical and occupational therapists, respiratory therapists, pharmacist and nurse, will meet with patient to discuss and coordinate their transition from the hospital to the home setting.
+The GMHC staff works closely with patients and families to determine the needs the patient may have after discharge.
+We can help make arrangements for services such as living arrangements, home medical equipment, home health care, and other outpatient services.
+Our multidisciplinary team, led by a physician and including our social worker, care coordinator, physical and occupational therapists, respiratory therapists, pharmacist and nurse, will meet with the patient and/or family members to discuss and coordinate the transition from the hospital to the home setting.